sileht/pycradox/README.rst

    :target: https://pypi.python.org/pypi/cradox/
    :alt: Downloads

+/!\ DON'T USE IT, but use upstream python-rados, except you really can't /!\

 Python libraries for the Ceph librados library with use cython instead of ctypes

 This a standalone library initially comes from this Ceph PR https://github.com/ceph/ceph/pull/7621